 We’re going to bring up water with as many awesome garden design idea we share, because it’s scarce and precious.
 This garden design works well with laundry-to-landscape or other sources of greywater.
 Delia uses no drip irrigation in her raised beds as the straw stores water and keeps her plants sufficiently watered.

 Want to see her Delia’s full presentation on plant guilds and companion planting?
-Hers is one of more than a dozen conversations that make up our Tierra: Online program.
+Hers is one of more than a dozen conversations that make up our Tierra Chicas Grow Your Green Smoothie Course.
 Give it a look here.